p-Hacking your A/B tests

 1 The United States government agency that approves drugs for sale.

-Before you shake your finger at them, point that finger at yourself.
-Because you’re doing this too.
+Before you shake your finger at them, shake that finger at yourself.

-Faking all your A/B tests (unintentionally)
+Faking your A/B tests (unintentionally)

 So, you run the experiment, and you get 57% heads.
 You conclude the coin is biased, and you say “I’m 90% sure of that.”
 Is this the right conclusion?
 Probably?
+Maybe?

 Should we conclude that the one coin is biased?
 Almost surely not.
 Because even if all coins were fair, we know that 10% of the time the test will incorrectly conclude “biased”.
 So this result of 9 / 1